zdenecek/pbn/guide.md

 # User guide

-To use this project, run the pbn executable.
+To use this project, run the pbn-cli executable.

 The program accepts the following options and arguments: